Terms and Conditions of Use and User Consent

 - blood glucose levels

-Your healthcare provider has determined which of these data the Current Health Platform will collect about you and how long Current Health is required to store (retain) your PII.
-In most cases, healthcare providers require us to store your data until six years after a provider stops using the Platform.
+Your healthcare provider has determined which of this PII the Current Health Platform will collect about you and how long Current Health is required to store (retain) your PII.
+In most cases, healthcare providers require us to store your PII until six years after a provider stops using the Platform.

-The Current Health Platform will use the data collected about you to provide continuous real-time monitoring of your medical status to your healthcare provider as well as alerts when the data indicates that your medical status has fallen outside, or is likely to fall outside, parameters set by your provider.
-The medical data and any alerts will be identified as your personal health information and may be sent directly to your provider or to an alert monitoring firm engaged by Current Health that can contact you to ask questions about your situation, which may then be referred to your provider.
-In all cases, all decisions about your medical treatment based in whole or in part on information about you provided by the Current Health Platform will be made by your healthcare provider.
+The Current Health Platform will use the PII collected about you to provide continuous real-time monitoring of your medical status to your healthcare provider as well as alerts when the PII collected indicates that your medical status has fallen outside, or is likely to fall outside, parameters set by your provider.
+The PII collected and any alerts will be identified as your personal health information and may be sent directly to your provider or to an alert monitoring firm engaged by Current Health that can contact you to ask questions about your situation, which may then be referred to your provider.
+In all cases, all decisions about your medical treatment based in whole or in part on PII about you provided by the Current Health Platform will be made by your healthcare provider.

-In addition to monitoring your health and medical conditions and prescribing tests or treatment, your healthcare provider may use the information collected by the Current Health Platform to send you wellness coaching, to suggest that you make an appointment with or otherwise contact one of their physicians or other medical personnel, or to remind you about scheduled appointments.
+In addition to monitoring your health and medical conditions and prescribing tests or treatment, your healthcare provider may, but is not so required, to use the PII collected by the Current Health Platform to send you wellness coaching, to suggest that you make an appointment with or otherwise contact one of their physicians or other medical personnel, or to remind you about scheduled appointments.

 Current Health will not sell or disclose your PII to a third party.